tomswartz07/covid19-pennsylvania/README.md

   and post the information.
   This represents a major oversight in the reporting since the onset of the epidemic.
-  Attempts will be made to adjust for the information discrepancy (i.e. averaging)
+  Attempts will be made to adjust for the information discrepancy (i.e. averaging) Because the data was only updated on 04 Oct to cover both dates, the values for new cases were amended to show the average growth across the two days, so that the data remains consistent with standard growth.

 ## Sample Output
 ```